subham2107/Leetcode-May-Challenge/README.md

 # Leetcode-May-Challenge
-Leetcode May Challenge questions will be solved in C++
+Leetcode May Challenge questions solved in C++.The solutions may or may not be optimal.